Leyner-Andres-Bejarano-Palacios/data-structures-and-algorithms/ReadMe.md

 # data-structures-and-algorithms

-Data structures and algorithms are usually the begging in the process of writting scalable software. the more requests your system has the more important it is to have a optimized algorithm (we understand optimized algorithm as those with the better time and space complexity .there are some weird cases where a better time complexity does not mean a better algotithm but are a few a will see some examples.
+Data structures and algorithms are usually the begining in the process of writting scalable software. the more requests your system has the more important it is to have an optimized algorithm .
+We understand optimized algorithm as those with the better time and space complexity .there are some weird cases where a better time complexity does not mean a better algotithm.
 Explanation of what time and space complexity is in sections below.

-At the botom of this readMe file is **the most important thing in this journey**, the exercises where the concepts are apply.
+At the botom of this readMe file is **the most important thing in this journey**, the exercises where the concepts are applied.

 I also would like to encourage you to try to explain all of these concepts and exercises because the best way of learning something is teaching it.
 Apart from that we should always try to give back something to the software community we owe so much.